dimadonskoy/linuxenv-setup/README.md

       ```

    > **Tip:** Run this script after the global environment setup is complete to ensure all dependencies are in place.
-  - Configures user-specific settings and preferences.
-   - Tailored for customizing the environment of a specific user after the global setup.
-   - Should be run as the target user to apply configurations such as shell preferences, aliases, and environment variables.
-   - Useful for personalizing the development environment or applying user-level tweaks.
-   - Can be executed manually after provisioning is complete.  - Configures user-specific settings and preferences.
-   - Tailored for the user whose environment needs customization.

 ### 3. **create_user_script.sh** *(Optional)*
    - Creates a new user in Ubuntu.
    - Ideal for scenarios where additional user accounts are required.

+### 4. **deploy.sh**
+   - Automates the deployment of the environment setup.
+   - Runs both `global_env_script.sh` and `user_env_script.sh` in sequence.
+   - Useful for quickly provisioning and configuring a new environment with a single command.
+   - Can be customized to include additional deployment steps as needed.

 ---